skip to content

 cart

 E-commerce.
-Localise to domain if possible.
+Try to localise where possible.

-Cart = American English
+Cart is American English.

-Basket = British English.
+Basket is British English.

 See: basket